-This blog post is part of a detailed article series designed to help business owners and non-technical users grow online using the WordPress CMS.
+This blog post is part of a comprehensive article series designed to help business owners and non-technical users grow online using the WordPress CMS.

-For an overview of the article series, see this post:
+For more information about of the article series, see this post:

-In this article, you will learn a number of WordPress usage facts and figures that will help you understand why millions of businesses around the world choose WordPress to power their business websites and blogs and what kind of people and businesses use WordPress today.
+In this article, you will learn a number of statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses use WordPress today.

-- WordPress offers two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress is available as a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website.
+- 23 out of every hundred new domains registered in the U.S. are for a new WordPress website or blog.

-- There are over sixty million installations of WordPress worldwide.
-This number grows significantly every day.
+- There are over 60 million installations of WordPress.
+This number grows every day.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites around the world are powered by WordPress.